Aliases for CTTN Gene

 GeneCards Summary for CTTN Gene

 CTTN (Cortactin) is a Protein Coding gene.
-Diseases associated with CTTN include ethmoid sinus adenocarcinoma and ampulla of vater adenocarcinoma.
-Among its related pathways are Proteoglycans in cancer and N-cadherin signaling events.
+Diseases associated with CTTN include ethmoid sinus adenocarcinoma and ethmoid sinus cancer.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+GO annotations related to this gene include profilin binding.
 An important paralog of this gene is DBN1.

 UniProtKB/Swiss-Prot for CTTN Gene